menu

 Shani Tamari-Matan is an Israeli dancer, lecturer, and dance researcher whose work bridges choreographic practice and theory, with recent focus on the intersection of history, archive, and dance.
 As a contemporary dancer, she has contributed to numerous projects while also serving as creator, dramaturg, and rehearsal director.
 Her academic courses at The Academy of Music and Dance and The School of Visual Theater in Jerusalem – institutions where she completed her bachelor’s and master’s degrees – explore the connections between dance history, performance practice, and archival documentation.
 Tamari-Matan’s research methodology uniquely integrates physical experience with scholarly inquiry.
 Her work has been recognized through diverse awards including the President Scholarship for Doctoral Studies in Folklore and Folk Culture Studies at The Hebrew University (2025), the Badihi Foundation grant for Jews of Yemen Research (2023), and the Minister of Culture Award for dance performance (2020).

-Parks of Culture (also called parks of culture and leisure, parks of culture and recreation, or people’s parks) began to emerge in Poland after World War II.
-The first projects were implemented during the period of Socialist Realism, but both design and construction continued beyond the political thaw.
-The concept of the park of culture and recreation originated in the Soviet Union in the 1920s and 1930s as a response to public parks that had appeared in European cities since the 19th century.
-These parks were intended not only for mass recreation but also to offer cultural, political, and sports programming.
-Designed for a mass audience, they were envisioned as spaces suitable for festivals and parades—events that required an appropriate architectural setting.
+Culture parks (also known as culture and recreation parks, culture and leisure parks, or people’s parks) began to emerge in Poland after World War II.
+The first projects were implemented during the era of Socialist Realism, though both design and construction work continued even after the political thaw.
+The concept of the culture and recreation park originated in the Soviet Union in the 1920s and 1930s as a response to the public parks that had appeared in European cities since the 19th century.
+These parks were intended not only for mass recreation but also to offer cultural, political, and sporting programs.
+Designed with a broad audience in mind, they were seen as spaces suitable for organizing festivals and parades, and such events required an appropriate architectural setting.

-By the mid-1950s, such parks were being designed and built in several provincial capitals and major industrial centers across Poland.
-The most fully realized and largest example is what is now known as Silesian Park.
-The Central Park of Culture in Warsaw, however, was significantly scaled down after the political thaw and subsequent revision of plans.
-In most projects from this period, grand and monumental visions gave way to much more modest executions.
-The final results often failed to reflect the designers’ original intentions, and the parks ultimately did not meet the formal or functional criteria of true cultural and recreational spaces.
-Today, many of these parks are neglected or abandoned, with the few completed structures often damaged or destroyed.
+In the mid-1950s, such parks were designed and built in several provincial capitals and major industrial centers throughout Poland.
+The most fully realized and largest example is the current Silesian Park (Katowice/Chorzów).
+Central Park of Culture in Warsaw was significantly downsized following the political thaw and subsequent revision of plans.
+In most projects from this period, grand and monumental visions gave way to much more modest implementations.
+The final results often did not reflect the designers’ original intentions, and the parks ultimately failed to meet the formal or functional criteria of cultural and recreational parks.
+Today, many of these parks are neglected or abandoned, and the few completed facilities are often damaged or destroyed.

-This contrast between the visionary scale of the parks (including sculptures, architectural, and urban details) and their current condition serves as the starting point for this project.
+This contrast between the monumental scale of the parks (including sculptures, architectural, and urban details) and their current condition serves as the starting point for this project.

-The aim of the project is to investigate the nature of these planned and designed park complexes and examine the narratives surrounding them in periodicals, Film Chronicles, and state documents.
-The research will include analysis of architectural designs, identification of completed elements, assessment of their current condition and subsequent transformations, as well as an exploration of how these spaces are used today by contemporary visitors.
+The aim of the project is to examine the nature of these planned and designed park complexes and to analyze the narratives about them in magazines, newsreels, and state documents.
+The research will include an analysis of architectural designs, the identification of completed elements, an assessment of their current condition and subsequent transformations, as well as an examination of how these spaces are currently used by contemporary visitors.

-The research will be complemented by site visits and artistic explorations of today’s parks—experiencing these places in person and through painting.
-The project will ultimately result in a series of collages, architectural fantasies, and creative reinterpretations of selected parks of culture.
+The research will be supplemented by field visits and artistic explorations of today’s parks—experiencing these places firsthand and through painterly sketches.
+The final outcome of the project will be a series of collages, architectural fantasies, and creative reinterpretations of selected cultural parks.

 phot.
 Anna Przybyła’s materials